MarshalX/atproto/README.md

 - Record model
 - Type model

 The only thing you need to know is how to create instances of models.
-Not with all models, you will work as model-creator.
-For example, SDK will create Response models for you.
+You won't need to work as model-creator for all models.
+For example, the SDK will create Response models for you.

-There are a few ways how to create the instance of a model:
+There are a few ways to create the instance of a model:

 - Dict-based
 - Class-based

-The instances of data and params models should be passed as arguments to the methods that were described above.
+The instances of any data and params models should be passed as arguments to the methods that were described above.

 Dict-based: